Our Key Products

 NOTE: Should you require information related to the management of the side effect, please contact your healthcare provider before notifying Canada Vigilance.
 The Canada Vigilance Program does not provide medical advice.

 This document plus the full product monograph, prepared for health professionals can be obtained by contacting the sponsor, Bristol-Myers Squibb Canada, at 1-866-463-6267.

 This leaflet was prepared by Bristol-Myers Squibb Canada.

-* SPRYCEL is a registered trademark of Bristol-Myers Squibb Holdings Ireland used under licence by Bristol-Myers Squibb Canada.
+Registered trademark of Bristol-Myers Squibb Holdings Ireland used under licence by Bristol-Myers Squibb Canada.